Spaghetti and Homemade Meatballs in a light and fresh Pomodoro Sauce – This Spaghetti Pomodoro is so easy to make and ready in under 30 minutes!

 - Combine meatball ingredients with your hands in a medium bowl.
 Divide into 1-2 inch balls (a cookie scoop works great).
 Place on a foil lined cookie sheet and bake for 13-14 minutes.

-- Meanwhile, heat a large saute pan over medium heat.
-Add a tablespoon of oil and the onions and cook until translucent.
+- Meanwhile, heat a large pot over medium heat.
+Add a tablespoon of olive oil and the onions and cook until translucent.
 Add tomatoes, tomato sauce, garlic, and basil and a pinch of salt and pepper.
 To balance the acidity, add the sugar, if desired.
 Bring to a gentle boil, cover and simmer over low heat for 15 minutes.

 - When the meatballs are done, take them out of the oven and transfer them to the saute pan to simmer with the sauce while you cook the pasta.